to see the after theatre menu of Hytra restaurant.

 During the warmer months of the year, the restaurant moves to the seventh floor of the building, offering a unique outdoor setting with panoramic views to the Acropolis, Lycabettus Hill and the city skyline.

-Maintaining an intense relationship with the cultural activity of the Onassis Cultural Centre, Hytra prides itself of high-quality service and hospitality.
+Maintaining an intense relationship with the cultural activity of the Onassis Stegi, Hytra prides itself of high-quality service and hospitality.
 Its philosophy includes a high aesthetic and a cosy and homely atmosphere, a continuous updating and furthering, without excess, of its approach to the essence of food, and the emergence of Greek cuisine through its primary foods and recipes.

 At the core of Hytra’s culinary identity is a redefinition of the rich cultural heritage of Greek gastronomy through a contemporary expression in execution and presentation.